particle-iot/docs/src/content/reference/device-os/firmware.md

 For reference, character arrays are referred to as strings with a small s, and instances of the String class are referred to as Strings with a capital S. Note that constant strings, specified in "double quotes" are treated as char arrays, not instances of the String class.

+The `String` methods store the contents of the string as a heap allocated block of memory, such as with `malloc()`.
+As such, using a large number of long-lived strings can cause heap fragmentation, especially if you have used most of the available RAM.

+Because the contents of the string are stored separately from the object itself, and the string is variable length, you cannot pass `String` objects to `EEPROM.get()` or `EEPROM.put()`.
+You can only used fixed-length character arrays with `String`.

+Likewise, you should not declare a `String` global variable as `retained` (saved in battery-backed SRAM), as the object will be retained, but the contents of the string will not, which is probably not what you intended.

 ### String()

 {{api name1="String"}}